mrsempress/transfer_learning/README.md

 **Attention:**

 1. **[Record]** Due to space limitations, the experimental group released by each algorithm is limited.
-If you want to see more results of each group, see the `./results/*.png` .
+If you want to see more results of each group, see the `./results_image/*.png` .
 2. **[Use log]** Since the way the data was previously recorded is directly output, then the screenshot shows.
 But the later the algorithm, the larger the amount of data, the more iterations, so it is not convenient for screenshots.
 I want to record by log, but it takes time to retest it.
 So I only give the code, if you want to get the data, please run it again.
+And you can find the log in `./results/model_name/source_to_target/model_name.csv`.
 3. **[Input]** If you still have problems with the input, you can open the `main.py` file and use a basic example on each model.
 4. **[Gpu]** Note that the default value of my gpu here is `3`, if you use the machine GPU does not have 4 blocks, you need to specify when entering the command.

 <div STYLE="page-break-after: always;"></div>
 ## Non-deep transfer learning

 ### TCA